 Attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD) are both mental health conditions that can significantly impact an individual’s life.
 However, there are some crucial differences in how these conditions manifest.

-For instance, people with OCD tend to have obsessive thoughts, which they try to prevent by engaging in repetitive rituals or compulsions.
-In contrast, a person with ADHD typically presents with excessive hyperactivity and impulsivity and a difficulty focusing on one task at a time.
+People with OCD tend to have obsessive thoughts, which they try to prevent by engaging in repetitive rituals, or compulsions.
+In contrast, a person with ADHD typically presents with excessive hyperactivity and impulsivity and difficulty focusing on one task at a time.

 Both conditions may require treatment to improve an individual’s quality of life.
 The treatment may involve medications, cognitive behavioral therapy (CBT), or behavior management.

 Keep reading to learn more about the similarities and differences between ADHD and OCD, including symptoms, causes, and treatment options.

-The fundamental nature of ADHD and OCD is very different, and individuals typically exhibit diverse symptoms in each of these mental health conditions.
+The fundamental natures of ADHD and OCD are very different, and individuals typically exhibit diverse symptoms in each of these mental health conditions.

-ADHD is an externalizing disorder, affecting how individuals outwardly relate to their environment.
+ADHD is an externalizing disorder that affects how individuals outwardly relate to their environment.
 It can present with either inattention or hyperactivity and impulsivity.

 People with ADHD may have highly varying symptoms that do not fit neatly into each category.
-They may also experience symptoms of both.
+They may also experience symptoms of both hyperactivity and inattentiveness.